 S.Africa: How Govt Salaries exploded: Increases of over 1,000% for a few – here’s how govt salaries spun out of control

-[When you give these blacks power, they do what they want to do.
+[When you give these people power, they do what they want to do.
 They are the bosses now.
 So they can make the rules and … here you have the result.
 This is how it is all across Africa.
 Look at the cost of 1.3 million state employees to the Govt!
 It runs into hundreds of billions of Rands.
 This is also the inefficiencies that come from these people.
 If one leaves these trends alone, things will just get worse.
 Jan]

 A "small fraction" of long-term government employees have seen real salary increases of more than 1,000 percent over a decade, according to Treasury data.